INSERM-U1141-Neurodiderot/neonat-inflam-microglia/README.md

 ## Model predicting clusters

 ## DEG
-The Jupyter notebooks used to build the supplementary table 4:
+Differential expression analyses were performed with the <i>FindAllMarkers<i> presented in the supplementary table 3:
-  - IL1-beta induced differentially expressed genes in each cluster at each time points
+  - notebook to obtain the Supp Table [3a](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/3-DEG/supp_table_3a.ipynb) for IL1-beta induced differentially expressed genes in each cluster at each time points
-  - gene cell-cluster markers in the IL1-beta condition
+  - notebook to obtain the Supp Table [3b](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/3-DEG/supp_table_3b_IL1.ipynb) for gene markers of clusters in the IL1-beta condition
-  - gene cell-cluster markers in the PBS condition
+  - notebook to obtain the Supp Table [3c](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/3-DEG/supp_table_3c_PBS.ipynb) for gene markers of clusters in the PBS condition

 ## SCPA
   The Jupyter notebook Fig3